cmusser/vpnd/README.md

   decrypting recorded flows in the future, even if the initial private keys are compromised.
 This is known as "forward secrecy".

-- BSD-only at the moment, but a port to Linux is possible.
+- BSD-only at the moment, but a port to Linux is in progress.
 The status of porting is described below.

 - Layer 3 transport.
 Saves bandwidth and prevents broadcast traffic